 They were too close.

-He tried to gain his feet, but dizziness swayed him.
-Not going to happen, he thought.
-Maneuvering to all fours, he crawled towards the truck and pulled himself upright.
+Dizziness swayed him as he tried to gain his feet.
+Not going to happen,.
+Instead, he crawled towards the truck on his hands and knees and pulled himself upright.
 Placing his foot on the front bumper, Roger grabbed the top of the fence to pull himself up.
 He couldn’t.
 One of the dead had a hold of him.

 The zombie pulled on his backpack, biting the top of it, as Roger unclipped the strap and shrugged it from his shoulders.
 With the sudden lack of resistance, the zombie overbalanced, and Roger heard it fall in much the same way he had a moment before.